 SFOK17001U The Sociology of Aging and Dying

-MSc in Public Health Science
+MSc in Public Health Science - elective course

 The aim is to explore and discuss social aspects of aging and dying in modern societies.
 Furthermore, to study and describe dilemmas in the implementation of sufficient care in relation to the growing number of elderly people and severely ill patients.
 First part of the course will introduce the notion of ‘healthy aging’ and the implementation of this norm in relation to elderly users of the welfare system.
 Secondly, the course will present historical and cultural backgrounds for the concepts around death and dying, related to the field of thanatology (death studies).
 Thirdly, the use of technologies to prevent aging and dying will be studied and compared to the ‘death awareness movement’, which promote an encounter with mortality.

 At the end of the course the students should be able to:

 To understand aging and dying in contemporary society as a site of social and cultural negotiation of coming to terms with mortality.

 To understand the role of elderly population’s lived experiences in relation to governance and altered ways of being in an aging or dying body.

 To understand how the body affects individuals’ ways to perform and relate to each other.

 Have developed a sociological awareness of the aging and dying body in society in a public health scientific perspective.

 Be able to analyse contemporary social issues in relation to the aging and dying body and public health;

 Be able to demonstrate critical thinking skills in applying a sociological perspective to the area of gerontology and thanatology.